Skip to content

 What contacts look like in OpenPhone.

-A business phone like OpenPhone lets you capture client notes directly in the app.
+A business phone like OpenPhone lets you capture call notes directly in the app.
 That way, when a client mentions a personal detail on a customer success call, your support team can get the same context and mention it in their support interactions.

 Now your customers won’t feel like they’re starting from scratch with your team in every CX interaction, and your CX teams can offer a consistent customer experience.